SeanMc55/FreeNAS-rsync-helper/README.md

 # FreeNAS-rsync-helper

-This is a tool which allows you to brows to a directory to copy and then past locally on the host.
+This is a tool which allows you to browse to a directory to copy and then past locally on the host.

 Originally this was built to be used on a FreeNAS system so that I couold copy and past between datasets without having to go through the network.
 Instead this script transferes at local disk speed.